rulev/terralearn/README.md

+# Errors
+There is some errors in Josh's config for 4.1.
+Security group config should specify VPC like this:
+`vpc_id = module.vpc.vpc_id`
+And it is necessary to add a line to the instance config:
+`subnet_id = module.vpc.public_subnets[0]`

 # Learning Terraform
 This is the repository for the LinkedIn Learning course Learning Terraform.
 The full course is available from [LinkedIn Learning][lil-course-url].